This course has a Placement Year option

 - 15+ contact hours per week at Level 1 in Theatre.

 - Trips to see professional theatre in London with your entire year group and course tutors.

 - A unique learning experience through the tutorial system where you develop a close working relationship with your personal tutor and fellow students in a weekly seminar group of no more than eight.
 This regular contact builds a strong bond between student and tutor and enhances the BA Theatre and English community within the Department of Arts and Humanities.

 - The opportunity to study six skills areas at entry level and then select one or two areas for specialist study in your final year

 - A two-day Professional Experience and Development ‘boot camp’ led by Theatre staff members to prepare you before you go on industry experience appropriate to your career aspirations with support throughout the process.

 - Established links with the theatre and creative industries.

 Facts and Figures

 The English department at Brunel University London is one of the best in the UK.
-We were ranked 11th in the Guardian League Tables for 2016.
+We were ranked 8th in UK (Guardian University Guide 2018)